 Example of a pin that is not cohesive with my brand:

 Figure out your colors and your style to be different from others.

 For more tips on how to create amazing pins check out free the viral pin guide here.

 Make sure to create and add to your board’s relevant pins only.

 Relevant to your audience, to the topics you write about and to the products you want to sell.

-It makes no sense to have tons of beautiful pins on your profile when it has nothing to do with your business and you aren’t able to convert them.
+It makes no sense to have tons of beautiful pins on your profile when it has nothing to do with your business.

 To know which topics are relevant for your profile you need to know a little bit about your target audience.